mihanizator/developer-site/getting-started.md

 ### Choose your account and subdomain names

 You will be prompted to provide your account name.
 This will be associated with your third-level domain name in Exogress, and couldn't be changed.
 Next, we ask you to specify a fourth-level subdomain - this will be the first default url.
-These domains are free and you could always add your own domain at any time later.
+This domain is free and easy to launch; you would be able to add 4th level or your own domain at any time later.

 ### Creating Project